Gwoodson1/SWAMSchedulingApplication/README.md

 # SWAMSchedulingApplication
-Application for Swimming With A Mission to more easily pair instructors with swimmers and find subs when needed.
+Application for Swimming With A Mission to more easily pair instructors with swimmers and find substitutes when needed.

 Project Structure Overview
 backend/ Directory